 To establish a connection with a visitor, the nonprofit can post pictures of what goes on behind the scenes.
 Funny pictures of staff members at office parties or events, or ones that show delivery of service can warm the heart of your supporters or potential supporters.

 Instagram is a photo app and you can only post via a mobile Apple device or an Android device; however, you can still view any account on a PC as well.
+(Of course, there are apps and tips for posting via PC, but they generally don’t offer all functionalities that the app has.)
 Instagram is set up to easily share pictures on the go or during an event.

 The ability for your message to be spread across a lot of channels through Pinterest and Instagram is a definite advantage for any small nonprofit organization engaged in a fund-raising campaign.

 Use Your Imagination